Rich Stillman

 Performance

 I joined my first bluegrass band in 1976.
-Since then I've formed, led or played in more bands I can count - currently Southern Rail and Adam Dewey and Crazy Creek.
-In addition to my work as a freelance studio musician, I've recorded with these bands and three other regular performing bands, WayStation, The Jersey Travelers and The Bogus Family.
+Since then I've formed, led or played in more bands I can count - currently Southern Rail and various groups with Joe Singleton.
+In addition to my work as a freelance studio musician, I've recorded with them and with three other regular performing bands: WayStation, Adam Dewey and Crazy Creek, The Jersey Travelers and The Bogus Family.

 In addition to bluegrass I've performed in a number of other styles.
 You can watch my video of Aaron Copland's Hoedown, played with a local high school orchestra in May 2007.